AlbertLeipzig/AlbertLeipzig/README.md

 ### I'm a full Stack Web Developer based on Leipzig, Germany

-I am currently working as an Assistant Teacher at DIC(Digital Career Institute)
+I am currently working as an Assistant Teacher at DCI (Digital Career Institute)

 <br>